mengelbrecht/slimline/README.md

 ### Exit Status (`exit_status`)

-The section displays the exit status of the last command if it is != 0.
+This section displays the exit status of the last command if it is != 0.

 <table>
   <thead>